daniel5151/blog/content/post/automating-ac-nyc.md

 Since I couldn't screw anything into the AC chassis (remember: security deposit!), I had to get creative.
 I ended up grabbing a couple of metal L-brackets left over from an IKEA LAIVA bookshelf, and some spare screws from a monitor VESA mount.

-By bolting these to the servo, it made the motor assembly physically "wider".
+By bolting these to the stepper motor, it made the motor assembly physically "wider".
 When the motor rotates, the brackets bump against the back wall of the control cavity, which resists the torque and forces the rotational energy down into the shaft coupler and turns the dial.
 Truly ~~unintentional~~ ingenious design!

 > Sidenote: I'm leaving out a few intermediate steps that I took to get to this design:
 >
 > - I didn't get the right shaft-coupler the first time (or the second time (or the third time...)), so it took a few Amazon returns until I found the right one.
-> - Before buying the ESP32 Dev Board, I validated the servo + shaft coupler worked using a (really, really) old Arduino Leonardo I had lying around, and controlling it manually over serial (using a really long USB cable extending to my PC)
+> - Before buying the ESP32 Dev Board, I validated the stepper motor + shaft coupler worked using a (really, really) old Arduino Leonardo I had lying around, and controlling it manually over serial (using a really long USB cable extending to my PC)
 > - My first attempt at mounting this thing involved wooden skewers, a glue stick, and a cut-up Amazon box... a failed experiment, to say the least.

 Of course, what good is some hardware without some software?